 and day pleasing to the Lord?

 6 “Is this not the fast that I have chosen:

 undoing the straps of the yoke,

 7 Is it not for distributing your bread to the hungry,

 and bringing the poor and rejected into your house?

 not hiding yourself from your brother in need?

-8 Then your light will dawn as the morning,
+8 Then your light will dawn like the morning,

 and the glory of the Lord will be your rear guard.